scroll-tech/scroll/specs/CrossDomainMessaging.md

 </details>
 <br>

+Both functions require users to provide a gas limit for the corresponding `L1MessageTx` transaction on L2 and prepay the [message relay fee](#message-relay-fee) on L1, which is calculated based on the gas limit amount.
+The fee is collected to a `feeVault` contract on L1.
+In case that a user doesn't set the correct gas limit for this message that leads to the transaction failure on L2, the user can replay the same message with a higher gas limit.
+You can find more details in the [Retry failed messages](#retry-failed-messages) section.

-In the `sendMessage` function, it encodes the arguments to a cross-domain message (see the code snippet below), where the message nonce is the next queue index of the L1 message queue.
+The `sendMessage` functions encode the arguments to a cross-domain message (see the code snippet below), where the message nonce is the next queue index of the L1 message queue.
 The encoded data is then used as calldata in the `L1MessageTx` transaction.
 Note that the cross-domain message calls the `relayMessage` function in the `L2ScrollMessenger` contract.

 ```solidity
 abi.encodeWithSignature(